machal/cssmine-content/zmeny.md

 ======================================

-Like any profession, development of web interfaces reflects changes of the environment it opperates in.
+Like any profession, development of web interfaces reflects changes of the environment it operates in.
 Recent changes of the coding environment can be summed up in eight points.

 1. The Arrival of Smartphones

-2. Responsive Web design = Webdesign
+2. Responsive Web design = Web design

 3. Too Many Browsers Will Give You a Headache